sgbondoc/SEI-629-Project-Three-App/README.md

 #### MVP
 - As a user (visitor), I want to search for boba businesses based on location so I can view an exclusive list of boba places in a specific area.
 - As a user (registered), I would like to view a profile page where I can edit my profile details.
-- As a user (registered), I want to create ratings for boba businesses I have tried and provide sub-ratings for other users to view for drinks, toppings, service, and snacks.
+- As a user (registered), I want to create ratings for boba businesses I have visited and provide sub-ratings for other users to view regarding drinks, toppings, service, and snacks.

 #### STRETCH
 - As a user (visitor), I would like a button included with the business info to get map directions to the business instantly.
 - As a user (registered), I would like to filter by location, business name, or drink to view a specific list of boba businesses other users have rated.
-- As a user (registered) I want to be able to view and access a "To Drink List", so I can see feed of recommended location/drink from other users.
+- As a user (registered) I want to be able to view and access a "To Drink List", so I can see a feed of recommended location and drink from other users.

 ### Getting Started:
 - https://trello.com/b/uda0ga3z/boba-finder-tracker